dtrckd/pymake/Readme.md

 * Specification of design of experimentations with a simple grammar,
 * Indexation of specifications, models, scripts and corpus,
 * Command-line toolkit for quick design and experiment testing,
+* Simple grid gearch specification and naviguation,
+* Support experiments parallelization powered by [gnu-parallel](https://www.gnu.org/software/parallel/),
 * Support experiments rules filtering,
-* Support experiments parallelization powered by [gnu-parallel](https://www.gnu.org/software/parallel/),
 * Browse, design and test several models and corpus found in the literature.

 Perspectives :